 expression A variable that represents a Range object.

-To return a single row, include an index in parentheses.
-For example,
+To return a single row, use the Item property or equivalently include an index in parentheses.
+For example, both

 The returned range might be outside the specified range.
 For example,

 Range("A1:B2").Rows(5) returns cells A5:B5.
 For more information, see the Item property.

 Using the Rows property without an object qualifier is equivalent to using ActiveSheet.Rows.
 For more information, see the Worksheet.Rows property.